 These statistics on microlearning and corporate learning underline the need for microlearning.
 Key benefits are that microlearning is short, on-demand, accessible and focused.
 The appeal to busy, knowledge-hungry learners is obvious.

 Microlearning advantages include its flexibility and fit with how modern digital consumers learn.
 But the benefits of microlearning extend to the developers who create it and the managers who need effective learning programs for their employees, too.

 Microlearning offers advantages and benefits for content creators and for managers who have to ensure that their employees not only complete their assigned training but actually retain what they’ve learned and apply it on the job.
 These benefits include:

 Learners prefer microlearning over other training for many reasons, including:

 They develop a learning habit.
-Drip delivery means that learners get used to continuous learning and reinforcement.
+Drip delivery means that learners get used to continuous learning, spaced repetition and reinforcement all leading to improved knowledge retention.
 They develop a cadence — spending 2 minutes on training first thing in the morning or 10 minutes after lunch, every day.